FireHouse: 2000 and beyond

-Sometime in 2000, the band parted ways with bassist Perry Richardson due to personal conflict and hired Bruce Waibel, who had played in The Gregg Allman Band for 10 years.
-Leverty met Waibel in Sarasota, Florida, and was impressed with his bass guitar skills.
+Sometime in 2000, the band parted ways with bassist Perry Richardson due to personal conflict and hired Bruce Waibel, who had played bass in the Gregg Allman Band for 10 years.
+Leverty met Waibel in Sarasota, Florida, and was impressed by his musicianship.
 When the band had an opening for a bassist due to Richardson's departure, Leverty contacted Waibel and asked him to join the band.
-With Waibel, they recorded their next album, O_{2}, and toured on the Metal Edge 2002 tour with Dokken, Ratt, Warrant, and L.A.
+With Waibel, they recorded O_{2} (2000), and toured on the Metal Edge 2002 tour with Dokken, Ratt, Warrant, and L.A.
 Guns.
 After the twelve-week tour, Waibel parted ways with the band to spend more time with his family.
-In 2003, Waibel died unexpectedly at age 45.
+In 2003, Waibel committed suicide, aged 45.
 Guitarist Bill Leverty expressed the band's sadness over his death in a statement shortly after the news broke.
-Initially, Waibel was replaced by Brazilian Dario Seixas, who played bass on the band's 2003 critically acclaimed album Prime Time, but Seixas left the band shortly after, so the band announced that they were in need of a bass player.
-Allen McKenzie, who was playing bass for Jani Lane's solo project at the time, sent in his audition tape, and the band agreed that he was the right musician for the job.
+Initially, Waibel was replaced by Brazilian bassist Dario Seixas, who played on the band's 2003 album Prime Time, but Seixas left the band shortly after.
+Following an announcement that the band were in need of a bass player, Allen McKenzie, then-bassist for Jani Lane's solo project, sent in his audition tape, and was subsequently hired.

 In December 2004, FireHouse became the first major international rock band to play concert dates in northeast India.
 The band's first Indian concert date was in Shillong, followed by two more dates in Dimapur, and Aizawl.
 The band's first Indian date, in Shillong when the Maharaja of Tripura Kirit Pradyot Deb Burman invited them, took place in front of a sold out stadium crowd of over 40,000, setting a record for that city.
-The band toured in 2005, 2006, and launched another tour in 2007 visiting states in the Midwest United States such as North Dakota and playing at several festivals including Rocklahoma.
-In a March 2007 interview, when asked about the band's next album, guitarist Bill Leverty said "we plan on going into the studio this coming winter.
+The band continued to tour extensively in the United States throughout the 2000s, especially in the midwest, and played festivals including Rocklahoma.
+In a March 2007 interview, when asked about a prospective next album, guitarist Bill Leverty said "we plan on going into the studio this coming winter.
 Hopefully, we'll be able to get all the songs together and record them for a spring/summer release."
-Regarding the future of the band, C. J. Snare commented that "this has been an incredible, incredible career.
-To do something that you love, to be an artist, to be an entertainer and to actually go out there and have fans all over the world and be able to make a living at it... as long as that's perpetuated, I don't see any reason to ever stop."
+It is unknown if any finished recordings materialized from these sessions.

 In 2011 the band released their eighth studio album titled Full Circle, which featured re-recorded versions of some of their older tracks.
+The 2010s saw FireHouse continuing their established consistent touring schedule.